 Another fellow enjoyed the sunshine and popped to the park for a quick snooze.
 A great place for people watching.

-And while I have to say that I found Nanjingers to be dressed quite fashionably, I couldn’t help but chuckle a little about this lady, who wore her skin-coloured longjohns as leggings underneath her knee-length skirt!
-I can understand her frustration though, those Nanjing winters are fierce…
+And while I have to say that I found Nanjingers to be dressed quite fashionably, I couldn’t help but chuckle a little about this lady, who wore her skin-colored longjohns as leggings underneath her knee-length skirt!
+I can understand her frustration though; those Nanjing winters are fierce…

 What observations have you made of everyday life in a foreign country that had you stunned or amused?